Augusta Hall, Baroness Llanover: Llanover House

-In 1828, the couple commissioned Thomas Hopper to build Llanover House for them.
+In 1828, the couple commissioned Thomas Hopper to build Llanover House for them, in Monmouthshire.
 It was designed as a kind of arts centre as well as a family home.

 Lady Llanover had always been interested in Celtic Studies.
 Her eldest sister and co-heiress, Frances, had married the diplomat Baron Bunsen, (later German ambassador to Great Britain) in 1817, following the Waddington family's visit to Rome in the winter of 1816.
 The couple's homes in Rome and London were cultural hubs and their social circle was also interested in Celtic subjects and culture.

 Lady Llanover was greatly influenced by the local bard, Thomas Price, whom she met at a local Eisteddfod in 1826.
 Carnhuanawc taught her the Welsh language; she took the bardic name "Gwenynen Gwent", ('the bee of Gwent').
 She became an early member of Cymreigyddion y Fenni.
 Her Welsh was never considered fluent but she was an extremely enthusiastic proponent of all things Welsh.
 She structured her household at Llanover Hall on what she considered to be Welsh traditions and gave all her staff Welsh titles and Welsh costume to wear.

 Her husband shared her concern for the preservation of the heritage of Wales, and campaigned for the Welsh to be able to hear church services conducted in the Welsh language.